FreeDSx/LDAP/docs/Server/General-Usage.md

 ##### setInitializeSchema

-Whether the storage issues its DDL on first connect.
+Whether the storage issues its DDL once at startup.
 Turn it off to manage the tables yourself, covered in [Database Schema](Database-Schema.md).

 **Default**: `true`.